leonklingele/tls13-spec/draft-ietf-tls-tls13.md

   multiple TLS records (see {{record-layer}})?
 Including corner cases like a ClientHello that is split to several small fragments?
 Do you fragment handshake messages that exceed the maximum fragment size?
-In particular, the certificate and certificate request handshake messages can be large enough to require fragmentation.
+In particular, the Certificate and CertificateRequest handshake messages can be large enough to require fragmentation.

 -  Do you ignore the TLS record layer version number in all unencrypted TLS